hekmekk/git-team/README.md

 - refactor: consolidate "persistence backends" `git config` and git-team status file
 - feat: make it possible to rm multiple aliases
 - feat: when adding an existing alias, ask for override
-- feat: use current COMMIT TEMPLATE if one exists